-Status: Re-referred to Committee on Communications and Conveyance Under existing law, the Public Utilities Commission has regulatory authority over public utilities, including telephone corporations.
-Existing law requires the commission to develop and implement performance reliability standards for backup power systems installed on the property of residential and small commercial customers by a facilitiesbased provider of telephony services upon determining that the benefits of the standards exceed the costs.
+Status: Re-referred to Committee on Appropriations

+Under existing law, the Public Utilities Commission has regulatory authority over public utilities, including telephone corporations.
+Existing law requires the commission to develop and implement performance reliability standards for backup power systems installed on the property of residential and small commercial customers by a facilities-based provider of telephony services upon determining that the benefits of the standards exceed the costs.

-This bill would require the commission, in consultation with the Office of Emergency Services, by July 1, 2021, to develop and implement performance reliability standards, as specified, for all mobile telephony service base transceiver station towers, commonly known as "cell towers," and for all infrastructure for providing mobile telephony service, Voice over Internet Protocol service, Internet Protocol enabled service, and cable television service that is located within a commission-designated Tier 2 or Tier 3 High Fire Threat District, or that affects those towers or that infrastructure within such a district.
+This bill would require the commission, in consultation with the Office of Emergency Services and the telecommunications industry, by July 1, 2021, to develop and implement backup electrical supply rules, as specified, telecommunications service, as defined, that is provided within a commission-designated Tier 2 or Tier 3 High Fire Threat District.